Back to all posts

 Simple and regular progress review.
 Team members should give each other feedback; this can be done either in oral or in written form.
 It is better when a progress review is conducted not by a person themselves but by their colleagues: people tend to procrastinate when they need to honestly evaluate their own progress.

-Team rewards.
-A good idea is to create a culture of accountability – in other words, reward the team as a whole and not a person as an individual.
 After all, the essence of a team is the collective effort, so team members must realize that each and everyone is accountable for the overall result.
-Everyone must feel accountable for the mistakes made, even if the problem that arose was not the sphere of their responsibility.
+Everyone must feel accountable for the mistakes made, even if the problem that arose was not the sphere of their responsibility: this isn't about introducing a blame culture that heaps guilt and shame on individuals.

 The Role of the Leader.
 The leader must encourage the team to function as an accountability mechanism, even though this may be challenging as it seems natural for a leader to praise and to chastise.
 They should be ready to intrude when necessary, but overall, team members need to have freedom to create the environment where they can exchange thoughts and feel secure.